 As the interview moves forward, refer back to the portfolio any time you can.
 Look for opportunities to show and tell the employer what you have done.
 Each time, pull out a copy to show the interviewer.
 Have a photocopy available to leave behind.

-The content of the portfolio will be dictated by each person s experiences.
-For a list of potential items to put in a portfolio, go to page 115.
+The content of the portfolio will be dictated by each person’s experiences.

-E-portfolios are online compilations of what was just described in the previous section.
+E-portfolios such as Figdig.com or carbonmade.com are online compilations of what was just described in the previous section.
 You can use many of the same components in an e-portfolio, such as work samples, photographs, personal data, resumes, references, educational backgrounds, career objectives, volunteer activities, letters of recommendation, awards, badges and military records.

 After creating a site, you can email a link to prospective employers, references, your network and anyone else who might have an interest.
 The pages are built to be clean and inviting, with a good, colorful template that allows for modification.
 Give it a test run to see if you can make it work for your career.